cyruscyliu/cyruscyliu.github.io/content/index.md

+**I am seeking a Tenure-Track Asistant Professor position and am also open to working in industry.
+If you have job opportunities, please feel free to contact me.**

 I am always thinking outside the box when it comes to cybersecurity's cat-and-mouse game.
 It started with Capture the Flag (CTF) cybersecurity competition, where I learned to break systems, e.g., reverse engenering binaries